 Food safety is a critical component of the emergency food network.
-Making sure that your volunteers know when foods are potentially unsafe and should be thrown out, OFS is providing the guide on pages 20-24.
+In order to make sure that your volunteers know when foods are potentially unsafe and should be thrown out, OFS is providing the guide on pages 20-24.

-Training
+Training Participation

-OFS recognizes its responsibility to support the safe, healthy and welcoming operations of its Community Food Partners.
-OFS will be offering training opportunities for Partners based on Community Food Partner capacity-building surveys and other expressed needs of the partners.
-It is expected that Partners will attend at least one training annually whether in-person or online.
+OFS recognizes its responsibility to support the safe, healthy and welcoming operations of its Partner Agencies.
+OFS will be offering training opportunities for Partner Agencies based on Community Food Partner Agency capacity-building surveys and other expressed needs of the Partners.
+It is expected that Partner Agencies will attend at least one training annually, whether in-person or online.